domsim1/brainfuck-compilers-python/README.md

 # Brainfuck Compilers Python

-This is a quick experment for testing QBE and LLVM with a naive brainfuck compiler.
+This is a quick experiment for testing QBE and LLVM with a naive brainfuck compiler.

 `bf-qbe.py` will create a 'file.ssa' that can be compiled with QBE 1.1.